Materials from Public Meeting #2:

 - Improve public health through improved air quality and access to sustainable forms of transportation and recreation

-On September 24, 2024, the Department of Planning and Development hosted a hybrid public meeting to discuss design plans to improve climate resilience, accessibility, economic growth, and sustainable placemaking for the Riverwalk and Waterplace Park.
+- Meeting 1: On September 24, 2024, the Department of Planning and Development hosted a hybrid public meeting to discuss design plans to improve climate resilience, accessibility, economic growth, and sustainable placemaking for the Riverwalk and Waterplace Park.
+The presentation slide deck from the meeting is available for review here.
+The feedback activity boards can be reviewed here.